Assistant to Church Services Support Team

 In his spare time, Tom enjoys sports, especially pro and college football.
 He loves his beloved Minnesota Vikings and Maryland Terrapins and enjoys a few fall Saturday afternoons enjoying Terrapin football games as a season ticket holder.
 He also enjoys participating in events that raise awareness for special needs causes such as walks for autism.
 And every once in a while, he will fire up his Xbox and take a little time to himself to play a video game!

 Tom is available to consult with pastors and church leaders regarding finances, investing, and stewardship.

-Church Strengthening, Community Engagement Consultant
+Church Services Consultant, Community Engagement Consultant